OpenSearch Sync Patterns

 wait=wait_exponential(multiplier=1, min=2, max=30),

-retry=retry_if_exception_type((TransportError, ConnectionTimeout))
+retry=retry_if_exception_type((TransportError, ConnectionTimeout)),

 )

-def sync_graph_mutation_to_opensearch(client: OpenSearch, actions: list[dict]) -> int:
+def sync_graph_mutations(client: OpenSearch, mutations: list[dict]) -> int:

 """